Extend The Dynamic Range Of Your HDRs

 RAW File After ACR

 Slide the below slider to the right to reveal the left image, or slide it left to reveal the right image.
 The left image shows the HDR output without the ACR adjustments.
 The right image shows the improvements after the ACR adjustments.
 As you can see, there is a monumental improvement, not just in the details but the ACR-adjusted HDR now has richer purples and blues along the window frames instead of the over-saturated pink we initially got.
 This is possibly the result of removing CA.

-These details, although seemingly small, make a huge different to your final images.
+These details, although seemingly small, make a huge difference to your final images.
 It only takes 10 minutes or so to prepare your brackets beforehand, if you think it’s needed, and the benefits can be significant.